Fox Terrier: Wire Fox Terrier

 King Edward VII owned a Wire Fox Terrier from the Notts kennel called Caesar of Notts, which did a great deal to popularise the breed at the turn of the 20th century.
 Another member of the Notts kennel was an early winner of Best Champion at Crufts in 1911 named Collarbone of Notts.
-Other individual dogs which greatly influenced the breed included Ch.
+Other individual dogs that greatly influenced the breed included Ch.
 Talavera Simon, born in 1924, and Ch.
 Zeloy Emperor, born in 1960.

 Descendant breeds

 Common health issues

-Myasthenia gravis, a neuromuscular disease, is inheritable in the Smooth Fox Terrier through an autosomal recessive gene.
+Myasthenia gravis, a neuromuscular disease, is hereditary in the Smooth Fox Terrier through an autosomal recessive gene.
 This can also be a symptom of megaesophagus, which is a health issue for the Wire Fox Terrier.
-Another inheritable condition in the Smooth Fox Terrier is cataracts, which is more prevalent than average in the breed.
+Another hereditary condition in the Smooth Fox Terrier is cataracts, which is more prevalent than average in the breed.
 Both types of Fox Terrier can be susceptible to allergies.

 In a survey conducted by The Kennel Club, the primary cause of death for Fox Terriers was old age, causing 31.8% of reported deaths.
 The secondary cause was cancer of an unspecified type, which accounted for 22.7% of reports.
 The average lifespan of a Fox Terrier is around 15 years; the Kennel Club survey reported a median age at death of 13 years and 2 months.

+The wire-haired Fox Terrier is predisposed to atopic dermatitis.